urbitudelft/website/urbi/content/authors/ignacio-urria/_index.md

   - Researchers
 ---

-Ignacio is a researcher from Chile and currently a Ph.D. candidate in Urban Studies at the Department of Urbanism at TU Delft.
-His work explores the spatio-temporal evolution of sociospatial inequalities using administrative microdata from the Netherlands, with a focus on integrating multivariate, multiscalar and longitudinal methods.
-His research interests include urban segregation, neighbourhood effects, labour markets and geographic data science.
+I am a researcher from Chile and currently a Ph.D. candidate in Urban Studies at the Department of Urbanism at TU Delft.
+My work explores the spatio-temporal evolution of sociospatial inequalities using administrative microdata from the Netherlands.
+In particular, my research focuses on integrating multivariate, multiscalar and longitudinal methods to better undertand the causes, patterns and consequences of urban inequalities.
+I am also interested in the role of time and space in the analysis of social stratification and how these concepts can be operationalized in urban analytics.

-He began his academic career as a research assistant on projects related to housing markets, segregation, and labour dynamics.
-He then worked at the Chilean Ministry of Social Development, where he coordinated a team focused on developing geospatial indicators to inform social policy and benefit allocation.
-That experience reinforced his interest in spatial inequalities and led him back into academia.
-He holds a B.Sc. and M.Sc. in Economics from the University of Chile and an M.Sc. in Human Geography from Utrecht University.
+I began my academic career as a research assistant on projects related to housing markets, segregation, and labour dynamics.
+I then worked at the Chilean Ministry of Social Development, where I coordinated a team focused on developing geospatial indicators to inform social policy and benefit allocation.
+That experience reinforced my interest in spatial inequalities and led me back into academia.
+I hold a B.Sc. and M.Sc. in Economics from the University of Chile and an M.Sc. in Human Geography from Utrecht University.